isa229/isa229/README.md

-- 👋 Hi, I’m Kimberley Isabel Orozco Cornejo, a Costa Rican Data Science and Methodology Lead
+- 👋 Hi, I’m Kimberley Isabel Orozco Cornejo, a Costa Rican Data Science and Methodology Lead at @ixpantia
 - 👀 I’m interested in data science, mathematical modeling, causal inference, IA, physics, chemical engineering, and more :)
 - 📫 You can reach me at kimoro.22@gmail.com